manateeit/rools/package-tools/IMPLEMENTATION_SUMMARY.md

 ### Automated Publishing with GitHub Actions

-The repository includes a GitHub Actions workflow that automates the building, testing, and publishing of both packages.
-The workflow is defined in the root of the repository at `.github/workflows/build-packages.yml` and provides the following features:
+The repository includes GitHub Actions workflows that automate the building, testing, and publishing of both packages:

+#### Workflow Files

+- **Main Workflow** (`.github/workflows/build-packages.yml`):
+  - Runs on main branch, pull requests, and releases
+  - Full testing on multiple platforms and runtime versions
+  - Handles publishing on release

+- **Development Workflow** (`.github/workflows/dev-builds.yml`):
+  - Runs on all branches except main
+  - Lightweight testing for faster feedback
+  - Creates artifacts but doesn't publish

+These workflows provide the following features:

 - **Continuous Integration**: Builds and tests both packages on multiple operating systems and runtime versions
 - **Artifact Generation**: Creates package artifacts for each build configuration
 - **Automated Publishing**: Publishes packages to NPM and NuGet when a GitHub release is created
 - **Documentation Updates**: Automatically updates version references in documentation files

-The workflow runs automatically on:
+The workflows run automatically on:
-- Push to any branch (development builds)
+- Push to any branch except main (development builds via dev-builds.yml)
+- Push to main branch (via build-packages.yml)
-- Pull requests to the main branch
+- Pull requests to the main branch (via build-packages.yml)
-- Creation of a new release
+- Creation of a new release (via build-packages.yml)

 To use the GitHub Actions workflow for publishing: